 Frequently Asked Questions

-How will the project be funded?
-Will businesses be assessed?
+How long will the project take?

 Will the parking change in the business area?